Beavers Farm, Hounslow

 The estate suffered from a variety of problems around the turn of the millennium, including acts of vandalism and what police called “one of the worst and most persistent cases of fly-tipping” ever seen in the borough, which resulted in a £5,000 fine for the offender in 2003.
 The council’s response to the difficulties included regeneration funding, warden patrols and co-ordinated clean-ups.

 At Beavers community primary school, on Arundel Road, many pupils speak English as an additional language and there is also a high proportion with special educational needs.
 Many pupils only stay at the school for a relatively short time because they come from military families stationed temporarily at Hounslow barracks.
-According to Ofsted’s February 2013 assessment, the school required improvement.
-With support from Lampton school and the West London teaching school alliance, among others, it was rated outstanding within two years.
+Despite the challenges, Ofsted has rated the school outstanding since 2014.

 The Beavers Farm estate possesses what is almost certainly the silliest set of street names in London, including Chinchilla Drive, Raccoon Way, Marmot Road, Musquash Way, Squirrel Close and Opossum Way.